 An important threat to internal validity (factors that allow alternative explanations) is the pretty printing necessary for parser SGLR-Expl.
 Pretty printing removes comments but possibly adds whitespace.
 The pretty-printed files with explicit layout have a 45 percent larger overall byte size compared to original layout, whereas the pretty-printed files with implicit layout have a 15 percent smaller byte size.
 Unfortunately, we have no direct influence on the pretty printer.
-We believe that the influence of pretty printing is largely negligible, because whitespace and comments should not trigger ambiguities (the similarity of the performance of SGLR-Orig and SGLR-Impl can be seen as support).
+We believe that the influence of pretty printing is largely negligible, because whitespace and comments should not trigger ambiguities during parsing (the similarity of the performance of SGLR-Orig and SGLR-Impl can be seen as support).
+However, a more configurable pretty printer should improve internal validity in future work.

 It may be surprising that GHC (and also SGLR-Orig) fail to parse over one quarter of all files.
 We have sampled some of these files and found that they require more language extensions than we currently support.
-For example, the

-GADTs and TypeFamilies extensions seem to be popular, but we did not implement their syntax in our grammar and deactivated them in the GHC parser.
+For example, the GADTs and TypeFamilies extensions seem to be popular, but we did not implement their syntax in our grammar and deactivated them in the GHC parser.
 In future work, we would like to support Haskell more completely, which should increase the number of supported Hackage files.